Giving birth to her first child proved to be a traumatic, life-altering experience for Edith Saldana.

 Researching schools in the middle of a pandemic had Edith feeling a bit anxious.
 She was eager to get started on a new chapter in her life, yet she feared having to attend a large school and dealing with a lot of students who may or may not be taking proper COVID precautions.

-Walking into U.S. College’s Montclair campus for the first time, however, helped put her at ease.
+Walking into U.S College Montclair Healthcare Training Campus for the first time, however, helped put her at ease.

 “As soon as I walked in, it felt like a small family – a small group of instructors and workers you can rely on for help,” she said.
 “It was welcoming and made you feel safe.”